iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Bregman Divergence.md

 $D_\omega(x, x_0)$ is, $\omega(x) - (\omega(x_0) + \langle \nabla\omega (x_0), x - x_0\rangle)$, it's the difference between the function $\omega(x)$ and the linearization of $\omega$ at $x_0$.
 It contains the second order information for the differentiable function.
 Because $\omega$ is closed and convex, we immediately know that $D_\omega(x, y) \ge 0$, by convexity.

 **Remarks**
+The definition is taken from Amir Beck [^1].

+#### **Definition | Legendre Transform**

 [^1]: A. Beck, _First-Order Methods in Optimization | SIAM Publications Library_. in MOS-SIAM Series in Optimization.
 SIAM.
 Accessed: Oct.
 19, 2023.
 [Online].
 Available: [https://epubs.siam.org/doi/book/10.1137/1.9781611974997](https://epubs.siam.org/doi/book/10.1137/1.9781611974997)

+[^2]: R. T. Rockafellar, Convex analysis, 10. print. and 1. paperb. print. in Princeton Landmarks in mathematics and physics.
+Princeton, NJ: Princeton Univ.
+Press, 1997.